-The delay time is specified in microseconds.
-This is the amount of time the module must wait after sending a sequence until it is permitted to write new data to the MTU in the following bus cycle.
+Register "ForwardDelay" is used to specify the delay time in μs.
+This is the amount of time the module has to wait after sending a sequence until it is permitted to write new data to the MTU in the following bus cycle.
 The program routine for receiving sequences from a module can therefore be run in a task class whose cycle time is slower than the bus cycle.